Nas-Islam/sfia2-character-repo/README.md

 * *Bonus Stats*

  Also, the web page displays the five previous characters that were generated through an SQL table where the data is stored on an SQL VM instance.
 This feature satisfies the ‘read’ function of the criteria.

+## Project Tracking
+The project tracking of this project was done by using Asana.
+You can find the link to the board used here: https://app.asana.com/0/1199599860779001/board
+>![asana][asana]
+>
+> *Figure 4: Asana Board for Character Generator Project*

+The Asana board has been designed such that tasks are moved from left to right.
+The boards displayed are listed as follows:
+* Product Backlog: These cards are a list of items that are needed to be completed for the project.
+* User Story: This card is the  user story that shows the functionality of the application.
+* Planning: These cards are a list of features that could have been included into the project and are in the ‘planning’ phase.
+* In progress: These cards are lists of items currently being worked on.
+* Testing: These cards are a list of items that are being tested.
+* Finished: These cards are lists of processes that have been completed.

 ## Architecture